XYZboom/psi-reference-extractor/docs/ReferenceTypes.md

 class Source {
     val myProperty by Target()
 //                 ^^
-//  reference here has the source type "property delegate" }
+//  reference here has the type "property delegate"
+}
 ```